Raunak-Sarmacharya/kcn-seniors-docs/docs/custom-development/acf-wp-mail-smtp-integration.md

 ### KCN's WP Mail SMTP Configuration

-Based on the configuration, KCN Seniors uses:
+Based on the configuration, the system uses:

 #### SMTP Settings:
 - **Mailer**: Other SMTP (Custom SMTP server)